CristianPerez06/a-todo-list-backend/README.md

 ## How to execute the app

 1. Run `npm install`
+2. Run `npm run husky-prepare`
-2. Create an `.env` file inside `src`.
+3. Create an `.env` file inside `src`.
 Add a new env variable named `DATABASE_URL` and fill its value with the URL pointing to your PostgreSQL DB.
-3. Run `npm start:dev`
+4. Run `npm start:dev`